 When in Greenland, go on a whale photo safari!
 Discover the giants of the ocean up close and watch them roam the fjords.
-Grab your camera and catch a whale watching tour.
+Grab your camera and go on the best whale watching tour.
 It is a great experience to get close to these magnificent animals.

 By their very size alone, whales are surrounded by myths, and they are found in large numbers in Greenland.
 We guarantee you that you will never forget the experience of these beautiful animals at close range.
 Watch them dive with their tail up in the air or, if you’re lucky enough, see them throw themselves around on the water’s surface.

 A few things that often surprise visitors are not only the size of the big animals but also that you can hear and sometimes smell them.
 The sound of the whales is beautiful, which is not something you will say about their smell.
 However, imagine that: That you can get so close to them that you can smell them!

 From April or May, there is a great chance of seeing Greenland whales near Qeqertarsuaq in Disco Bay.
 At a distance, whales can be hard to see so stay close to the skipper or other seamen, because they are trained to spot the whales.

 | 12 days